Louis Weinstock: Career

-Louis Weinstock was born near Tokaj, in a Jewish family.
-Weinstock originally worked as a painter before he lost his job in the Great Depression and became involved in union organizing.
-Weinstock became the secretary of the New York branch of the International Union of Painters and Allied Trades, where his leftist politics angered union leadership.
-In 1932, Weinstock became head of the AFL Trade Union Committee for Unemployment Insurance and Relief.
+Weinstock emigrated to the United States in 1924, settling in New York City and working as a painter until he lost his job in the Great Depression and became involved in union organizing.
+In 1932, he became head of the AFL Trade Union Committee for Unemployment Insurance and Relief.
 In this position, he helped convince the AFL to support unemployment compensation for its members.

-In July 1946, Weinstock became a member of the Communist Party national board.
-Weinstock later served as the business manager of the Daily Worker.In 1951, Mátyás Rákosi told Joseph Starobin that Weinstock was an FBI informant but American leaders in the Party did not believe the accusation.
+In 1936, Weinstock was elected secretary-treasurer of District Council 9 (representing New York City) of the Brotherhood of Painters and Decorators of America.
+Over the next 11 years he served as either secretary-treasurer or president, during which his leftist politics angered union leadership.
+On June 29, 1940, he was re-elected on a pro-Communist, anti-war "Rank and File" slate.
+In July 1946, he became a member of the Communist Party national board.
+He later served as the business manager of the Daily Worker.
+In 1951, Mátyás Rákosi told Joseph Starobin that Weinstock was an FBI informant but American leaders in the Party did not believe the accusation.